dotnet/arcade/Documentation/CorePackages/SigningPlan.md

 3. (S138) Arcade should sign its packages using the SignTool that is in the SDK.
 4. (S138 - S139) Refactor the SignTool to accomodate scenarios for other repositories.
 Examples of the changes are:
     - Convert to MsBuild task.
-    - Generate a manifest file during the build.
+    - Accept a list of containers that need to be signed.
+Those containers will be expanded and nested assemblies signed.
+Current support will be to VSIX and NuGet packages.
-    - Read the strong name from the metadata of a build.
+    - Read the strong name from the metadata of the file.
 5. (S140) Onboard one repository from T1 to use the SignTool from the SDK to sign its binaries.
 6. (S140) Once validated in a repository, start onboarding the other T1 repositories.